• Home

 Laid-back beach with surfing, budget accommodation and loungers

-Sunset at La Punta Oaxaca Mexico
+Sunset at La Punta beach in Oaxaca Mexico.

-Sunset at La Punta
+Sunset at La Punta.
+(Credit: Michele Peterson)

-Full moon parties, sandy streets and tattooed surfers toting custom surfboards create a laid-back vibe at La Punta, a remote stretch of beach at the southeast end of town.
+Full moon parties, sandy streets and tattooed surfers toting custom surfboards create a laid-back vibe at La Punta, a stretch of beach at the southeast end of town.

 4. Bacocho Beach